madegowda11/online-voting-system/README.md

-# 🗳️ Online Voting System
+# 🗳️ Online Voting System for Elections

 A secure, transparent, and user-friendly **Online Voting Platform** built using **Python (Flask Framework)**.
 This project aims to modernize traditional voting by enabling **digital participation** while ensuring **security, integrity, and accessibility** for all users.